taorems/sphinx_doc/README.rst

 Test Documentation
 ==========================

-**Test Documentation** is an OSS web application for testing the autodoc feature.
+**Test Documentation** is a web application for testing the autodoc feature.